The Great Ocean Road and the Otways offer a spectacular natural environment with rainforest, beaches, sleepy towns, farms and seaside resorts.

 For more information, check out our Day Trips map.

 The Great Otway National Park is our backyard.
 It contains some of Australia’s most majestic temperate rainforest, with towering gums, magnificent mountain ash forests, large myrtle beech, blackwood and thick tree ferns.

 Dozens of walking tracks can take you deep into the unspoilt bush.
 The Otway Fly Treetop Adventure walk, about one hour’s drive from Wye River, offers breathtaking views and abundant plant and birdlife.

 Beautiful waterfalls are a major feature of the park, with almost a dozen within easy day trip of Wye River.
 The closest, Sheoak Falls, is 15km away towards Lorne.
 While not falling for a great distance, the water passes over a dark rock face within an awe-inspiring natural amphitheatre of Swallow Cave.

-After dark, glow worms come to life in Melba Gully near Lavers Hill (1hr 20min from Wye River).
+After dark, glow worms come to life in Grey River or in Melba Gully near Lavers Hill.
 And the elusive platypus can be spotted at dawn or dusk on Lake Elizabeth, near Forrest.